 Security testing is performed to determine the security flaws and vulnerabilities in software.
-The rise in online transactions and advancing technology makes security testing an inevitable part of software development process.
-It is the best way to determine the potential threats in software, when performed regularly.
+The rise in online transactions and advancing technology makes security testing an inevitable part of the software development process.
+It is the best way to determine potential threats in the software when performed regularly.

-Security testing looks into the following aspects of a software:
+Security testing looks into the following aspects of software:

 Why is security testing necessary?

 Those who skip the process in order to save time are actually putting their business in trouble.
 You cannot afford to ignore security testing for the following reasons:

 Major types of Cyber-threats faced by businesses